Assistance of a lawyer

-The lawyer is not allowed to intervene in the interview.
-At the end of the interview, he may comment on the content and the course of the interview.
+The lawyer cannot intervene during the personal interview.
+At the end of the interview, (s)he can comment on the content and the course of the personal interview.

-The lawyer can ask to consult the file of his client and can request photocopies of the interview report in order to prepare a possible appeal.
+The lawyer can ask to look into the applicant’s file and can request copies of the notes of the personal interview in order to prepare an appeal.

 - social workers

-- representatives of NGOs with expertise on asylum
+- representatives of NGOs with knowledge of asylum matters

-If the trusted person would like to be present at the interview, he must fill in the form ‘Appointing a trusted person’, preferably in advance (www.cgra.be/en/forms).
-In case of doubt whether a person qualifies as a trusted person, he can contact the CGRS Helpdesk lawyers, trusted persons and UNHCR.
+If the trusted person wants to attend the personal interview, (s)he must complete the form ‘Appointment of a trusted person’ (https://www.cgrs.be/en/forms), preferably in advance.
+When a person is not sure if (s)he qualifies as a trusted person or not, (s)he can contact the Helpdesk for lawyers, trusted persons and the UNHCR at the CGRS.

-The trusted person gives moral and practical support to the applicant.
-Like the lawyer, he cannot intervene during the interview.
-At the end of the interview, he can comment on the content and the course of the interview.
+The trusted person gives moral support to the applicant.
+Like the lawyer, (s)he cannot intervene during the personal interview.
+However, at the end of the personal interview, (s)he can comment on the content or the course of the personal interview.

-The trusted person may not consult the file in the absence of the asylum seeker.
-He does not receive invitation to assist at an interview at the CGRS.
-It is the task of the asylum seeker to keep the trusted person informed.
+The trusted person is not allowed to consult the file in the absence of the applicant for international protection.
+(S)he does not receive an invitation to assist at an interview at the CGRS.
+It is up to the applicant to keep the trusted person informed.

-Lawyers, trusted persons, representatives, and responsible persons from UNHCR can get in touch with the Helpdesk lawyers, trusted persons and UNHCR:
+Lawyers, trusted persons, guardians and UNHCR representatives can turn to the Helpdesk for lawyers, trusted persons and UNHCR for:

-- for questions about an individual asylum file for which they are mandated
+- questions about an individual asylum case for which they are empowered

-- with requests for access to or copies of an asylum file.
+- requests for access to or receive copies of an asylum file.